-We also include detailed information on the investments held by investment type, country and credit rating where applicable in the Summary Investment Schedule (Exhibit 2 for the Travelers Combined Pool Audit; Exhibit 1 for the other non-pooled entities audits) and Supplemental Investment Risks Interrogatories (Exhibit 3 for the Travelers Combined Pool Audit; Exhibit 2 for the other non-pooled entities audits) in our audited statutory financial statements that we file with our regulators.
+We also include detailed information on the investments held by investment type, country and credit rating (where applicable) in the Summary Investment Schedule (Exhibit 2 for the Travelers Combined Pool Audit and Exhibit 1 for the other non-pooled entities audits) and Supplemental Investment Risks Interrogatories (Exhibit 3 for the Travelers Combined Pool Audit and Exhibit 2 for the other non-pooled entities audits) in our annual audited statutory basis financial statements that we file with our regulators.
 These schedules and interrogatories are available on our website.

-Additionally, for a discussion of our investment portfolio, please see Management's Discussion and Analysis of Financial Condition and Results of Operations - Investment Portfolio in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+Additionally, for a discussion of our investment portfolio, please see Management's Discussion and Analysis of Financial Condition and Results of Operations - Investment Portfolio in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.